Tat Khalsa: Singh Sabha

 Later, the name would be used by the dominant Singh Sabha faction in Lahore founded in 1879 to rival the Amritsar Singh Sabha.
 The name was used to connote Sikhs with full readiness and commitment to action on behalf of the Sikh community, in contrast to ḍhillaṛ, or "indolent, passive, ineffectual" Sikhs.
+Two figures connected to the 19th century Tat Khalsa are Bhai Gurmukh Singh and Bhai Kahn Singh of Nabha.